 - s’mores tartlets

 So hopefully you’ve had some practice up to this point!
 Whisk egg whites, sugar, and cream of tartar together in a double boiler or heat-proof bowl over a small pot.
 You can use the stainless steel bowl that comes with your stand mixer.
-You’ll need your stand mixer for whipping anyway!
+(You need your stand mixer for whipping anyway.)

 - What’s the cream of tartar for?
 The cream of tartar is imperative.
 It stabilizes the egg whites and helps the meringue whip into stiff peaks.
 Once the egg whites, sugar, and cream of tartar are gently cooked, remove from heat, add some vanilla extract, and begin whipping.

-- The trick to Swiss Meringue: whipping!
-Whipping is where the magic happens.
+- The real trick: Whipping is where the magic happens.
 The mixture will go from thin liquid to as voluminous as my hair on a humid day.
 But much prettier and appealing.
-While the structure of the Swiss meringue is stiff, the texture is soft, gooey, and sticky.
+While the structure of the marshmallow meringue is stiff, the texture is soft, gooey, and sticky.
 The best part of marshmallow!

 Graham Cracker Layers

-In the recipe and video below, you can read and see that I reserve some meringue for the topping.
+In the recipe and video, you can read and see that I reserve some marshmallow creme for the topping.
 Why?
-Meringue breaks down overtime when exposed to even the smallest crack of air.
+This type of meringue breaks down overtime when exposed to even the smallest crack of air.
 (The layers inside the cake are fine, don’t worry.)
-We want a creamy, fluffy, soft top so that’s why I recommend reserving about 1 heaping cup of meringue for the topping.
+We want a creamy, fluffy, soft top so that’s why I recommend reserving about 1 heaping cup of marshmallow creme for the topping.
 Cover and refrigerate it separately from the cake.
 When ready to serve the cake, give the topping a little whisk to reincorporate some air, then spread all over the top.

-Maybe you purchased a kitchen torch this month for your brownie baked Alaska?
-Break it out again and toast this marshmallow topping.
+Do you have a kitchen torch?
+(Affiliate link– that one is my favorite.)
+Break it out again and toast the marshmallow topping.
 If you don’t have one, they’re surprisingly inexpensive.
-I love mine!
 If you’re not in the market for one or don’t feel like using yours, no worries.
 The cake is literally a 14 layer s’more so it will taste good with or without a toasted topping.
 Do not attempt to toast the topping in the oven.
 The entire cake will melt.

-No-bake s’mores cake, including preparing the ganache and meringue, took me about 1 hour to assemble.
+No bake s’mores cake, including preparing the ganache and marshmallow creme, took me about 1 hour to assemble.
 Most of the work is hands-off in the refrigerator.
 Grab your kids or a friend to help break up those graham crackers and they’ll surely be entertained as you torch the topping!

 More S’mores Recipes